gal-genopore/gi-personal/README.md

-# gi-personal
+# Wafer image processor

-A brief description of what this project does and who it's for.
+A tool to semi automaticaly process an image of a wafer and extract information from it

+## Features

+- Load image
+- Set wafer's boundaries
+- Set grid
+- Analyze dies